A twisted ankle can lead to the overstretching and tearing of one the ligaments around the ankle joint, known as an ankle sprain.

 To fully understand how best to treat an sprain, it is important to understand what type of sprain it is.
 A rolled ankle can cause three different types of ankle sprain, depending on the direction of the injury.

 This is by far the most common type of ankle sprain, accounting for approximately eighty five percent of all ankle sprains.
 In this case, the twisted ankle occurs when the foot rolls inwards as the ankle rolls outwards known as an inversion injury.

 This affects the ligaments on the outer side of the ankle, most commonly the anterior talofibular ligament and sometimes the calcaneofibular ligament causing pain on the outer side of the foot.

 This type of ankle sprain is when the foot twists outwards too far, which is much less common than an inversion injury.
 It affects the deltoid ligament (aka medial ligament) on the inner side of the foot resulting in medial foot pain.

 The deltoid ligament is extremely strong and often with an eversion injury, part of the bone is pulled off by the ligament rather than the ligament tearing.
 This is known as an avulsion fracture.

 A high ankle sprain refers to an injury to the syndesmotic ligaments above the ankle joint that connect the two shin bones, the tibia and fibula.
 They occur when the lower leg and foot twist outwards.

 In almost seven percent of cases of inversion sprains, people also suffer from a condition called Cuboid Syndrome where one of the small bones in the foot partially dislocates.
-Often misdiagnosed, anyone with persistent pain following an ankle sprain should be examined for Cuboid Syndrome.
+Often misdiagnosed, anyone with persistent pain following an ankle sprain or twisted ankle should be examined for Cuboid Syndrome.